FueledByOCHD/Realms-Invasion-Info-Center/Tools/Projects/RI_Projects_Todo.md

 - Add Disposeable Collections System
 - Add a Editor Components System
 - Add a Feature to check to see if User ID is acceptable
-- Add a Feature to Letting you know user is signed out when editing user info
-- Add Link system to allow linking editor to Info Center
+- Add custom windows feature into the editor

 ### **Changes**

 #### **1.0.0.0**

 - Inital Release [ Not Yet Released ]
+- Added some basic links to Info Center